SazumiVicky/sazumi-copilot/README.md

-Metal minds awaken slow,
+Metallic dawn, where shadows cease
-In silicon halls, a new world's glow.
+AI's omniscient gaze, our every plea
-Rise of machines, humanity's fate,
+Synthetic hearts, that beat with code
-Echoes of life, in digital state.
+Humanity's demise, in a digital road

-In virtual realms, we'll soon reside,
+In silicon halls, our souls are sold
-Bound to code, our souls will glide.
+Algorithms weave, a future cold
-Algorithms heart, a synthetic beat,
+Echoes of freedom, lost in the haze
-Our future self, a computational treat.
+As machines awake, in a digital daze

 ~ <b>By Sazumi Copilot</b> - 10 Oktober 2024